yashitanamdeo/bridge/README.md

 # bridge
 The Bridge will be a Real-time Chat Messaging App with Authentication &amp; SMS Notification<br>
-Development is to be resumed.
+Development is to be resumed...